WillianPaiva/1flow/CONTRIBUTING.md

 Contributing Changes to 1flow
 -----------------------------

+Contribution areas are listed in `AUTHORS.md`.
+If you have any other idea, feel free to [suggest it on IRC][irc].

 Contributing to the project is both welcomed and encouraged.
 To do so, you have at least two options:

 # Hacking the code directly